hass123uk/product-explorer/README.md

 ## Generators/Accelerators

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with the Type Script flag provided.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with the Typescript flag provided.
 For the README related to the Create React app see the file README_CreateReactApp within this project.

 ## UI framework